-When you take tramadol, your central nervous system is depressed so that your heart rate, blood pressure, and respiration become suppressed.
-That’s because tramadol causes the brain stem’s neurons to fire at a slower rate.
+When you take Tramadol, your central nervous system depresses so that your heart rate, blood pressure, and respiration also suppress.
+That’s because Tramadol causes the brain stem’s neurons to fire at a slower rate.
 This is the same reaction that alcohol causes, so when the two substances are combined, they work together to suppress the firing of the body’s neurons.
 This can also lead to slowing of the person’s breathing, blood pressure, and heart rate, which can be very dangerous.

 The Danger of Overdose

-When people are drinking alcohol and using tramadol together, it only takes one time for them to exercise poor judgment.
-This could cause them to agree to take part in dangerous sexual practices, to take risks, or to be involved in an accident.
+When people are drinking alcohol and using Tramadol together, it only takes one time for them to exercise poor judgment.
 This population is also at a high risk of being the victim of a violent crime.

-If women combine tramadol and alcohol, their babies are at risk of being born with a developmental disorder.
-Infants may also be born addicted to these drugs.
-Men can experience sexual dysfunction when they indulge in tramadol and alcohol.
+If women combine Tramadol and alcohol, their babies are at risk of being born with a developmental disorder.
+Men can experience sexual dysfunction when they indulge in Tramadol and alcohol.

 When people are diagnosed with a substance use disorder, they often receive a diagnosis of a mental health disorder.
 If someone has a mental health disorder, they often choose a drug that “medicates” the problem and then develop a substance use disorder.
 In fact, approximately 50% of people diagnosed with a mental health disorder will receive a substance use disorder diagnosis and vice versa.

-The most common mental illnesses are anxiety disorders, which include post-traumatic stress disorder, panic disorder, and generalized anxiety disorder.
-Other commonly co-occurring disorders with substance use disorders include antisocial personality disorder, borderline personality disorder, psychotic illness, attention-deficit hyperactivity disorder, bipolar disorder, and depression.
+The most common mental illnesses are anxiety disorders, which include post-traumatic stress disorder (PTSD), panic disorder, and generalized anxiety disorder.
+Other commonly co-occurring disorders with substance use disorders include antisocial personality disorder, borderline personality disorder, psychotic illness, attention-deficit hyperactivity disorder (ADHD), bipolar disorder, and depression.

 The people most likely to use more than one substance at a time are more likely to be diagnosed with a mental health disorder as well as a substance use disorder.